Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 These may include CPD (Continuing Professional Development) and opportunities to gain professional qualifications.

-Courses may be taught or held in various places, depending on who is providing the course.
-For example, higher education courses may be taught at universities, or at further education colleges.
+Courses may be taught or held in various places, depending on who provides the course.
+For example, higher education courses may be taught at universities or further education colleges.
 The Northern Ireland universities partner with further education colleges, where students register at a university but are taught at a partner college.

 Find out more about Knowledge Transfer Partnerships.

-Types of higher education qualifications and how they can improve motivation and reduce staff turnover
+Types of higher education qualifications and how they can improve staff productivity and motivation.

-Many higher education or vocational training programmes can be tailor-made for your specific business or sector needs.
+Many higher education or vocational training programmes can be tailored for your business or sector needs.

-Some courses can be held in part or in their entirety at your own business premises, or may involve substantial use of e-learning, while vocational courses may be taught at these or at specialist institutions.
+Some courses can be held in part or in whole at your business premises or may involve substantial use of e-learning, while vocational courses may be taught at these or specialist institutions.

 In addition, your business can: